Revenue and expense ledger (P&L)

 4. the regulation cannot be abandoned

 Taxpayers will no longer apply for an exemption from the regulation under special circumstances.
 In the new version of the regulations, this possibility has been removed.
-Exemptions granted before January 1, 2026 will remain in effect.
+Exemptions granted before January 1, 2026 remain in effect.

 5. missing part of regulation for VAT-exempt taxpayers